Table of Contents

 A cloud-based solution, SafeEntry, works with existing mobile phones, tablets, or computers to effectively manage occupancy counts.
 Through the use of the SafeEntry portal, simply station one team member at each entrance or exit location.
 The team member inputs the in and out traffic into their phone or tablet and SafeEntry automatically combine the in and out traffic from all entrances so all members can view occupancy counts in real-time.
 Additional advantages of SafeEntry include:

 In the case of an infrared sensor, when the beam is broken, the system knows a person has passed through, and that person is added to the occupancy count for your store.
 Thermal people counters can detect body heat, which allows them to detect the multidimensional movement from multiple people passing through at once.
-Video occupancy counters detect people who come and go through video and can provide sophisticated data.
+Image processing occupancy counters detect people who come and go through image processing and can provide sophisticated data.

 You mount the occupancy counter at the entrance and exit of your store and allow it to do the work.
 The data goes to a software application.
 You can choose to record this data at the end of the day or in more frequent increments.
 When you want to monitor occupancy throughout the day, you can track this data in real-time.
 Occupancy counters take the guesswork and the inconvenience of manual counting out of occupancy monitoring.